Positive and Risky Message Assessment for Music Products: Introduction

 Accessing music has never been more convenient than it is today.
 People can use various tools, such as high-fidelity players and streaming apps, to enjoy music at any time.
 Listeners can simply go online, press the \emph{PLAY} button, and find themselves invigorated after a bad day.
 However, this easy access also raises concerns that children and adolescents may have a higher chance of being exposed to risky content.
 Young people's thoughts and behavior might potentially be affected by the positive or questionable content in songs, as they tend to learn from the modeled behavior that popular music represents \cite{primack2008content}.
 For example, a study has shown an association between adolescent early sexual experiences and degrading sexual content in music \citep{primack2009exposure}.
 Similarly, researchers have also revealed that listening to particular types of songs is positively associated with substance use and aggressive behaviors \citep{chen2006music}.

-The American Academy of Pediatrics (AAP) holds the opinion that parents should be informed of pediatricians' concerns regarding potentially harmful effects of music lyrics \citep{AAP:96}.
+The American Academy of Pediatrics (AAP) holds the opinion that parents should be informed of pediatricians' concerns regarding the potentially harmful effects of music lyrics \citep{AAP:96}.
 Policymakers have also taken action; for instance, the Recording Industry Association of America (RIAA) introduced the Parental Advisory Label (PAL) program in 1985 to identify audio products with potentially inappropriate content.
 Such labels were created to draw parents' attention to products that may not be suitable for their children.
 Recent studies from the NLP community have made advances in automating the content rating process. \citeauthor{chin2018explicit} and \citeauthor{fell2020love} presented machine learning-based methods to automatically classify explicit/non-explicit lyrics in different languages.
+Further work \cite{info14030159} studied detecting explicitness in several aspects such as strong language and language that refers to violence.
 The learning objectives are derived from content rating systems like PAL, and these works treat the problem as a binary classification task.
-Despite these existing achievements, however, neither the current PAL system nor the corresponding automated approaches are capable of appraising a music product with diverse information about content suitability.
+Despite these existing achievements, however, neither the current PAL system nor the corresponding automated approaches are capable of appraising a music product with severity information about content suitability.